Tagged Data Manipulation

 OESetMMCIFData

-sets MMCIF metadata on a molecule, overwrites if any existing metadata
+Sets mmCIF metadata on a molecule, overwrites if any existing metadata

 OEAddMMCIFData

-adds MMCIF metadata on a molecule, appends to any existing metadata
+Adds mmCIF metadata on a molecule, appends to any existing metadata

 OEHasMMCIFData

-determine whether a molecule has MMCIF metadata
+Determines whether a molecule has mmCIF metadata stored

 OEGetMMCIFData